godfreybr/Tea-Master/README.md

 The store database backend is coded using PDOs and as such can support numerous database engines, however support for anything but MySQL is untested.

+Update: PHP 7.3 throws some warnings but everything still appears to be fully functional despite the major differences between PHP 5.5 & PHP 7.x.

 Requirements
 ==========